Swatchophile/Project3ArcadeGame/README.md

 	In my version:

-	--the update method resets the player position on collision with the enemy, or when the player hits the water blocks.
+	(a)the update method resets the player position on collision with the enemy, or when the player hits the water blocks.
-	--the render method (pre-written) renders or draws the player image on the canvas at the x and y positions set in the Player constructor .
+	(b)the render method (pre-written) renders or draws the player image on the canvas at the x and y positions set in the Player constructor .
-	--the handleInput method animates the player and gives it a direction to move in depending which key is pressed, and incrementing or decrementing the x or y positions by the speed value.
+	(c)the handleInput method animates the player and gives it a direction to move in depending which key is pressed, and incrementing or decrementing the x or y positions by the speed value.
 A pre-written addEventListener function calls handleInput on key presses.